 Pre-master’s students in Philosophy who are in possession of an admission statement and who have to complete an advanced seminar, to be selected from package C.

 This course will equip students with the tools required to understand and engage with contemporary work in this tradition.
-We will first cover different systems of propositional modal logic, study their proof systems, as well as central metalogical properties.
+We will first cover different systems of propositional modal logic, study several proof methods for these, and look at central metalogical such as soundness and completeness.
+This course will thus also serve as an introduction to some of the techniques and concepts of metalogic, the study of the properties of formal systems themselves.
 We will then move on to quantified modal logic, considering specific issues raised by epistemic and temporal logics along the way.

 The course will primarily focus on mastering the technical skills of these logical systems, but we will pay attention to the philosophical issues raised throughout.
-In particular, we will consider which propositional system might provide a correct logic for metaphysical necessity and possibility; de re vs. de dicto modality; the Barcan Formula; Frege’s Puzzle; and possibilism vs. actualism, among other topics.
+Topics will include a selection of the following, according to student interest and time: the correct logic for time; de re vs. de dicto modality; the Barcan Formula; Frege’s Puzzle; and possibilism vs. actualism.
 Completion of weekly problem sets will be required.

 This course will provide students with the basic technical tools required for the study of modal, epistemic, and temporal logics.